rohrerj/scion/doc/dev/design/FABRID.rst

 F
     Stands for “FABRID enabled” and if this is set to false, the router responsible for that hop will not apply any FABRID logic to this packet.
-    This can be used e.g. if an on-path AS does not support FABRID.
+    This can be used e.g. if an on-path AS does not support FABRID, or if the endhost does not care about FABRID for that AS.
 A
     Stands for “AS-level key”.
 If this is set to true, instead of a AS-Host Key, an AS-AS DRKey will be used.
+    This can be used to achieve scalability in future in-network DDoS defense solutions, see `RAINBOW`_.
+    Using the AS-Host Key is the default option in FABRID.
 Hop Validation Field
     22 bit Message Authentication Code to authenticate the FABRID extension metadata field.
     With this the receiving endhost can be sure that the packet has actually been processed by that AS.